 Once you download all the files, your audio files are temporarily stored (cached) in the app until 30 days after the date of the plan it was used for.

 Once a file is downloaded, you can see its album art.
-Tap on the artwork thumbnail to view a large version, which is especially helpful in figuring out what artist and album it's from.
+Tap on the artwork thumbnail to view a large version.

 If you are listening to a song from one plan and then open the media player for another plan, you'll see an option to load the playlist from the plan that you just opened.